When is the best time to visit Kyoto, Japan?

 - Aoi Matsuri Festival – One of the oldest and most important festivals in Kyoto, Aoi Matsuri commemorates the day a 6th-century emperor sent officials from the Imperial Palace to two of the city’s shrines in an attempt to appease the deities and end a series of disastrous epidemics and crop failures.
 Held on May 15, it begins when an ox-drawn cart is led from the Imperial Palace to Kamigamo Shrine, followed by Shinto rituals, with much music and sacred dances performed along the way.

-- Mifune Boat Festival – On the third Sunday in May each year, May 19 in 2019, 30 boats carrying participants in court dress from the Heian Period travel upstream along the Oi River.
+- Mifune Boat Festival – On the third Sunday in May each year, 30 boats carrying participants in court dress from the Heian Period travel upstream along the Oi River.
 Leading the procession are three boats that carry shrine maidens, musicians, and players performing noh dramas.
 Impromptu poems are also offered to the deity of Kurumazaki Shrine.

 Kyoto in June